fitzjaymartin18/gdg-assignment/README.md

 Welcome to **HTML & CSS Workshop!** Join us on this journey through HTML and CSS fundamentals at GDG PUP Web Development.

 Dive deeper into the world of web design with hands-on practice! 🌐 This repository is designed for cadets to solidify their skills and reinforce key concepts from the HTML & CSS workshop held during November 24 live study jam.
-Whether you're refreshing what you learned or taking your first steps in web development, this repository has everything you need to master the basics and build your confidence as a front-end developer.
+Whether you're refreshing what you learned or taking your first steps in web development.
 Let’s turn your ideas into beautiful web pages!

 ### 👀 What's Inside It